: MAIN

 J.K.
 McKee

 John is an apologist for the Creator God and in helping people understand their faith heritage in Ancient Israel and Second Temple Judaism.
-Much of his ministry has been campus based to the multitudes in evangelical Christianity who are associated with a wide variety of Protestant denominations and persuasions.
+Much of his ministry in the past has been campus based to the multitudes in evangelical Christianity who are associated with a wide variety of Protestant denominations and persuasions.
 John has introduced college students to things that are Messianic such as the original Hebrew name of our Savior, Yeshua HaMashiach (Jesus the Messiah), a name that he has known since 1983.

 J.K.
 McKee is a native of the Northern Kentucky/Greater Cincinnati, OH area.
 He has also lived in Dallas, TX, Norman, OK, Kissimmee-St. Cloud, FL, and Roatán, Honduras, Central America.
+He presently resides in Dallas, TX, and is a member in good standing at Eitz Chayim Messianic Jewish Synagogue.

 BACK TO TOP

-Information on this website is © 1999-2010 TNN Online
+Information on this website is © 1999-2015 TNN Online

 and may not be reproduced without permission.